moonl1ght/ios-yolov8/README.md

 Online object dtection and segmentation using [YOLOv8 by ultralytics](https://github.com/ultralytics/ultralytics).

-The output of the YOLOv8 model processed on GPU using Metal.
+The output of the YOLOv8 model processed on the GPU using Metal.

 1. Filtering bounding box and mask proposals with high confidence.